Sjord/Sjord.github.io/_posts/2016-09-21-tenex-password-bug.md

 In 1974, BBN computer scientist Alan Bell discovered a security flaw in the operating system Tenex.
 The password checking procedure would access certain memory pages during checking.
 By looking at which pages were accessed during checking of the password, user passwords could be guessed one character at a time.

-## Tenex introduction
+## The Tenex operating system

 Bolt, Beranek and Newman (BBN) was a company initially specialized in acoustics.
 Because acoustic models required a lot of computation, BBN got interested in computing.
-The company was the first to purchase a PDP-1.
-The scientists at BBN had specific requirements for computers.
-First, they specifically wanted time sharing functionality, so that multiple programs could be run in parallel.
+In 1961 the company was the first to purchase a [PDP-1](https://en.wikipedia.org/wiki/PDP-1) from the Digital Equipment Corporation (DEC).
+The PDP-1 did not fully meet the requirements of BBN.
+The scientists at BBN wanted multiple users to be able to run memory-intensive LISP programs, and this required two features the PDP-1 did not have.
+First, they wanted time sharing functionality, so that multiple programs could be run in parallel.
 Secondly, they wanted virtual memory so that programs were not limited by the 4096 words of memory the PDP-1 had.
 For the PDP-1, they implemented both in software.

-Later, BBN tried to get DEC to change the PDP-6 to conform to their wishes, to no avail.
+BBN had specific requirements and views on how they wanted computers to work.
+The world of computers was in its infancy and it was not yet very clear which features a computer should have.
+BBN thought it should at least have time sharing and virtual memory.
+BBN tried to get DEC to change the PDP-6 to conform to their wishes, to no avail.
 Then in 1970 BBN decided to modify a PDP-10 to fit their needs.
 BBN added a paging hardware module to the PDP-10 to implement virtual memory in hardware.
 This also needed support in software, and BBN decided to implement its own operating system: Tenex.

 ![PDP-10 console](/images/pdp10-console.jpg "PDP-10 console")

-## Bug summary
+## Discovery of the bug

 Tenex had several several system calls in the operating system, which could be called using the JSYS instruction.
 One of these system calls was a procedure to check the password of another user.
 This procedure would check the password one character at a time.
 By putting the password to be checked on a page boundary, and checking whether the second page is accessed, it was possible to guess passwords one character at a time.

 The bug was discovered in 1974 by a young computer scientist, Alan Bell.
 Alan joined BBN just a year before and was interested in the operating system, which was the most complicated piece of software that he encountered so far.
 He read the source code of Tenex in his own time to figure out how it worked, and this is how he discovered the flaw.
+"At one point, I looked at the password checking routine and saw the flaw.
+I implemented code to exploit this flaw, proved that it successfully worked, and ran it on a few system accounts to verify that."

-## Paging introduction
+## The Tenex paging system

 The scientists at BBN wanted to run memory-intensive LISP programs, but the PDP-1 came with only 4096 words of memory.
 A solution to this was to implement virtual memory: memory could be made to look bigger by storing parts on disk and putting it in memory just as it was needed.
 Blocks of memory would be swapped between disk and memory to seemingly have a lot of memory.
-These blocks are called pages and the process of exchaning pages between disk and memory is called paging.
+These blocks are called pages and the process of exchanging pages between disk and memory is called paging.

 Paging makes it possible to address more memory than the machine actually has.
 This "virtual memory" is simulated by storing rarely used memory on disk and keeping only the most often used pages in memory.
 If a memory page is referenced that is not currently in memory, program execution is paused, the page is loaded from disk and put in memory, and execution continues.

 BBN was one of the first to see the advantage of paging, but the advantages weren't obvious to everyone.
-According to Dan Murphy, who worked at BBN from 1965 until 1972: "Then too, paging and "virtual memory" were still rather new concepts at that time.
+According to [Dan Murphy](http://www.opost.com/dlm/), who worked at BBN from 1965 until 1972: "Then too, paging and "virtual memory" were still rather new concepts at that time.
 Significant commercial systems had yet to adopt these techniques, and the idea of pretending to have more memory that you really had was viewed skeptically in many quarters within DEC."

 At BBN they implemented paging for the PDP-1 in software.
 Although it worked well, it was pretty slow.
 "However, the actual number of references was sufficiently high that a great deal of time